thefinalcutbg/OpenPrescription/INSTALL.md

 ### SqLite3, TinyXML and JsonCpp

 Download the sources of the libraries from their respective github repos and include them in your project.
-When manipulating the database, OpenPrescription assumes sqlite3 is compiled always-on foreign key constraints, so you have to make that change in the sqlite3 header.
+When manipulating the database, OpenPrescription assumes sqlite3 is compiled with "always-on" foreign key constraints, so you have to make that change in the sqlite3 header.

 ### OpenSsl